-The Nectar features a cover made from Tencel fabric, which is very breathable.
+The Nectar features a cover made with polyethylene, which is very breathable.
 It’s also quilted with a touch of memory foam for extra pressure relief.

 The Helix Midnight’s primary comfort layer is made from a proprietary blend of Memory Plus Foam, which has the slow-moving feel of memory foam.
 Beneath this layer, there’s a transition layer of high-grade polyfoam that adds some bounce to the top and ensures sleepers don’t feel stuck in the mattress.

 The Nectar’s main comfort layer is made from a gel memory foam with a classic memory foam mattress feel.
 It contours the body, relieves pressure, and responds slowly to pressure.
 It’s also infused with gel to help with cooling.
 Beneath the gel memory foam layer, there’s a transition layer that’s a touch firmer.